medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

   - should be funcional;
   - should improve my productivity;
   - should be logical.

-These are in tune with one definition of minimalism that I like: _**"all the things that I have must be clearly funcional or give me joy"**_.
+These minimalist items are in tune with one definition of minimalism that I
+like: _**"all the things that I have must be clearly funcional or give me joy"**_.

 ### Key concepts